Automorphisms and monomorphisms of direct products of virtually solvable minimax groups: Introduction

 \subsection{Main results}

 The central result of this paper is Theorem~\ref{thm:C-minimax}.
-It extends \cite{Sen24} in two directions: we work with a strictly larger class of groups, namely finitely generated virtually solvable minimax groups under a connectedness hypothesis, and we prove \CMP{} for \emph{injective endomorphisms} rather than only automorphisms.
+It extends \cite{Sen24} in two directions: we work with a strictly larger class of groups, namely finitely generated virtually solvable minimax groups, and we prove \CMP{} for \emph{monomorphisms} rather than only automorphisms.

 The structure of the proof is as follows.
-First \CMP{} is established for Lie algebras and a class of linear algebraic groups in Theorems~\ref{thm:A-KalgebraicLieAlgebras} and \ref{thm:B-LAG}.
+First \CMP{} is established for finite-dimensional Lie algebras, \(K\)-algebraic Lie algebras, and a class of \(K\)-defined linear algebraic groups in Theorems~\ref{thm:A-KalgebraicLieAlgebras} and \ref{thm:B-LAG}.
 We then transfer these results to minimax groups to obtain Theorem~\ref{thm:C-minimax}, via the notion of the $\mathbb Q$-algebraic hull.
-Finally, we derive applications to co-Hopfian groups and twisted conjugacy/Reidemeister theory in direct products of minimax groups in Theorems~\ref{thm:D-cohopfian}, \ref{thm:E-Reidemeister} and Corollary~\ref{cor:F-spectrum}.
+Finally, in Theorems~\ref{thm:D-cohopfian}, \ref{thm:E-Reidemeister} and Corollary~\ref{cor:F-spectrum}, we derive applications to co-Hopfian groups and twisted conjugacy/Reidemeister theory in direct products of minimax groups.

-\paragraph{Lie algebras and linear algebraic groups.} The first theorem we mention is a generalization of a result used in \cite[Theorem 3.4]{FGH13} over $\mathbb R$.
+\paragraph{Lie algebras and linear algebraic groups.} Our first theorem is a generalization of a result used in \cite[Theorem 3.4]{FGH13} over $\mathbb R$.
 It establishes the Central Mixing Property for finite-dimensional Lie algebras over arbitrary fields.